Time-travelling in Munich: Antiques, vintage, second-hand & flea markets

 Munich has more to offer than champagne, high heels and the English Garden.
 Munich can also do antiques, vintage, second-hand – and above all, flea markets.
-Rumour even has it that Munich is the most affordable place to shop for vintage!
+Rumor even has it that Munich is the most affordable place to shop for vintage!
 Read more about the best places to go in Munich here.

-Second-hand Munich – from vintage to retro
+1. Second-hand shops in Munich – from vintage to retro

 Alexa’s colourful shop is full of retro fashion.
 She likes some of her pieces so much that she finds it difficult to part with them.
 Alexa believes that Munich is the best city to shop for vintage.
 Why?
 “Because Munich is a label city, but it’s not known for vintage!”
 You can find a Bogner ski outfit in a Versace look from the 1970s at Alexa’s from time to time, but you’ll have to look long and hard to find labels there.
 To Alexa, vintage has more to do with “a unique, handmade piece in beautiful, imaginative fabric without a label but from a small studio where they make clothing well, with love”.
 You’ll mainly find things from the 1960s-1980s in her shop.